How To Use The Least Squares Regression Calculator

 predicted value of the dependent variable and the actual value.

-The calculator will return the slope of the line and the y-intercept.
+The Least Squares Regression Calculator will return the slope of the line and the y-intercept.

 It will also generate an R-squared statistic, which evaluates how